-Nat Gertler is a writer with experience in books, magazines, web, TV, and comics.
+Nat Gertler is an award-winning writer with experience in books, magazines, web, TV, and comics.

 In comics, he has been a writer and an entrepreneur.
 He has written and spoken extensively about the artform.
 In addition to his general comics knowledge, he is a specialist in the works of Charles M. Schulz, creator of "Peanuts".

 He also works as a publisher, an editor, and provides freelance ebook and comic book services.

 the founder and publisher of About Comics, an independent comics publishing and packaging firm, which has over the course of more than a decade produced a diverse mixture of reprints of works by some of the most respected comics creators and original works.
 Through its Combustoica project, About also has its hands in the print-on-demand and ebook worlds.